JhustDuke/dragszy/README.md

 Many more controls are available — see the in-app **Help** section for the full list.

-Every change is undo/redo-able — so you're always safe after shooting yourself in the foot.
+Every change is undo/redo-able — so you're always safe after shooting yourself in the foot! 🥲

 ## Tech stack